remykarem/remykarem.github.io/books-src/the-art-of-coding-book/src/application-code-patterns/patterns/ddd.md

 - Aggregate — a collection of Entity and Value Objects
 - Domain Events — events that the software react and respond

+DDD phases:
+1. Strategic — define the large-scale structure of the system, focusing on business capabilities
+2. Tactical — create the domain model using design patterns like entity, value objects etc.

 Resources:
 * [Best Practice - An Introduction To Domain-Driven Design](https://learn.microsoft.com/en-us/archive/msdn-magazine/2009/february/best-practice-an-introduction-to-domain-driven-design)